 What To Expect From the Future of Influencer Marketing

-It’s clear that influencer marketing is here to stay.
-But what does the future of influencer marketing hold?
+So, it makes sense that influencer, and more generally, digital marketing is here to stay.
+But what does the future hold for influencer marketing?
 Just like all other marketing strategies, it’s bound to change with new technologies and trends.

 Let’s take a look at a few changes in the industry that we can anticipate in the future.

 Brands have begun to realize that sometimes less is more.
-The success of any influencer marketing campaign doesn’t solely ride on the number of followers.
+The success of any influencer marketing campaign doesn’t solely ride on the number of social media followers.

-Unlike popular influencers who have a huge following on social media, micro-influencers are more reasonably priced.
-Micro-influencers will rule the future of influencer marketing.
+Unlike popular influencers who have a huge following on social media platforms, micro-influencers are more reasonably priced.
+Micro-influencers will rule influencer marketing in the future.

 Image via Instagram

-Coca Cola is one of the many brands to have used this influencer marketing strategy to promote their brand.
+Coca-Cola is one of the many brands to have used this marketing strategy to promote their brand.